asdf-format/asdf/README.rst

     >>> np.equal(af["powers"]["squares"], expected).all()
     True

-By default, uncompressed data blocks are not memory mapped for efficient access.
+By default, uncompressed data blocks are memory mapped for efficient access.
 Memory mapping can be disabled by using the ``memmap`` option of `open` when reading: